top of page

 Wild Woman

 This piece is part of the "Female Film Makers" project.
-It is a web3 movement created by film director and feminist Josephine LF.
+It is a web3 movement created by film director Josephine LF.
 This project is an ongoing effort to:

 • Bring more awareness to the fact that there is a lack of female filmmakers in the film industry